-If you’re getting ready to launch your new program, you need pre-launch strategies that drive results.
+If you’re getting ready to launch a new course or program, you need pre-launch strategies that drive results.

 It’s one thing to create buzz for your launch, but it’s another to know the right pre-launch marketing strategies to make the most of whatever hype you generate.

-Grab a fork, and let’s dig into seven working pre-launch strategies to slay your next launch.
+Grab a fork, and let’s dig into eight working pre-launch strategies to slay your next launch.

 1. Nurture an email list